PaulVin254/PaulVin254/README.md

 Hi, I'm Paul

-I'm a 5th year civil engineering student who’s passionate about building structures and digital solutions.
+I'm a 5th year civil engineering student who’s passionate about building structures and apps.
 When I'm not in school or coding, you’ll find me working as a **part-time sign language interpreter**.
 I've interpreted on TV a couple of times.

 - 🌱 Currently learning: **React** and modern web development
 - 🌳 Hobbies: Walking in nature and finding inspiration outdoors